lmapii/practical-zephyr/02_devicetree/readme.md

 - In Zephyr, the devicetree is resolved at _compile time_, using [macrobatics][zephyr-summit-22-devicetree].

-## Devicetree basics
+## Basic source file syntax

 Now we finally take a closer look at the devicetree syntax and its files.
-We'll walk through it by creating a devicetree "snippet" and using a real-world reference.
+We'll walk through it by creating our own devicetree source file.
 This section heavily borrows from existing documentation such as the [devicetree specification][devicetree-spec], [Zephyr's devicetree docs][zephyr-dts] and the [nRF Connect SDK Fundamentals lesson on devicetree][nordicsemi-academy-devicetree].

-### Basic source file syntax

 Let's start from scratch.
 We create an empty devicetree source file `.dts` with the following empty tree:
 TODO: details in [DEVICETREE SOURCE (DTS) FORMAT (VERSION 1)][devicetree-spec]